imanlab/artemis_dpd/README.md

-X, Y and Z are script used to train the network.
-Run one model at time and saved the network.
-Then use tracking to simulate an online prediction.

 # ARTEMIS
 Advanced Robotic Breast Examination Intelligent System-- funded by **Cancer Research UK** ***C24524/A30038*** aims at developing an intelligent system for robotic palpation helping with early breast cancer detection.